Camper BMS

 Camper BMS is a booking and property management platform.
 We are not a payment processor and we are not a merchant of record.

 That distinction matters.
 It means guest payments are processed and settled by your payment provider under your own account.
-The money flows directly from your guest to your business through your own payment gateway account.
+The money flows directly from your guest to your business through your own payment provider account.

 Here's how it works in practice: